 C Corps can also look good for businesses that have lots of fringe benefits or plan large charitable contributions.
 C Corps can claim benefits and donations as deductions but S Corps face limits.

-When an S Corp Makes Sense
+When an S Corp Might Make Sense

 An S Corp is the most tax-efficient option for many small business owners because it avoids double taxation.
 For a small business that can get the qualified business income deduction, an S Corps could be even more attractive.

-An S Corp might make sense for early stage businesses that anticipate losses that can pass through to owners as tax deductions.
+An S Corp might make sense for early-stage businesses that anticipate losses that can pass through to owners as tax deductions.
 Owners who work in the business and draw a salary might choose an S Corps because it can help minimize self-employment taxes.

 Bottom Line